Abeliophyllum distichum 'Roseum Group'

 - Hardiness: fully hardy

 A relative of the Forsythia, this is a handsome, deciduous shrub is smothered with small, star-shaped, light pink flowers in late winter and early spring.
-They have a delicious scent and will fill the surrounding area with their scent, so try to plant it near a pathway or entrance.
-Ideal for adding early interest to the shrub border, it is also perfect for training into a fan-shape against a warm, sunny house wall.
-This delightful, deciduous, shrub performs best in fertile, well-drained soil.
+They have a delicious scent and will fill the surrounding area with their scent, and if whole stems are cut and added to a vase, they not only look great, but will fill the room with their perfume.
+Ideal for adding early interest to the shrub border, it is also perfect for training into the shrub border, it can also be trained into a fan shape and grown against a warm, sunny house wall.
+The foliage of this delightful, deciduous shrub also offers late interest, as its normally green leaves often turn purple before they are shed in the autumn.

 - Garden care: Prune after flowering in spring, cutting back some of the old wood to a vigorous side shoot and then apply a generous 5-7cm (2-3in) mulch of well-rotted compost or manure around the base of the plant.
 Once established, after flowering in spring cut back every second or third flowered shoot to the base.